adamshaver/tampermonkey-scripts/README.md

-This is a collection of user script(s) I've created for my own personal use.
+This is a collection of user script(s) I've created for personal use.